01 of 07

 02 of 07

-Copy this pattern by right-clicking the image and selecting "copy."
-Then, open a blank word processing document, right-click on it and select "paste."
-Next, click on the image to select it and then you will be able to click and drag one corner of the image to resize it.
-Make sure that you only resize the image using a corner so that you do not distort the shape when you change the size.
+Copy and paste this banner template into a word document or download the image.
+If you want to resize it, make sure that you only adjust the image using a corner so that you do not distort the shape when you change the size.
 Now you are ready to print the pattern.
 We print our patterns on white cardstock so that we can cut them out and use them to trace around on whatever patterned papers that we wish to use.
 Continue reading this step-by-step article for ideas about using this free scrapbook pattern for banners with pennants.Continue to 3 of 7 below.

 03 of 07